whimsicalley/project_transformation_manalio_alley/README.md

 * [Banner content placement](https://www.sitepoint.com/community/t/html5-where-do-you-normally-place-the-banner-content-header-area-section-or/29045/6)

     This site helped me decide if I should put the banner within the header or not.
 The general consensus was to not put it in there!

 ## Comments

-* I just want to say **thank you** for your thorough e-mail back to me regarding this project!
-Based on your e-mail I reviewed the remaining floats (as you advised) and deemed they were important to the structure of the main articles.
+* I just want to say **thank you** for your thorough e-mail back to me regarding this project.
+It helped tremendously.